← Insights from Philippine History

 The Silence

-After 1011 the Chinese tributary record falls silent on Pu-tuan.
-There is no fifth mission.
+After the early-11th-century missions, the Chinese tributary record falls silent on Pu-tuan.
+(The mission record itself sits outside our primary corpus — it rests on the Chinese dynastic histories rather than on any source quoted here — so the dates and counts below follow standard Song-period sinological scholarship.)
 There is no further entry.
-The polity that had sent four missions in ten years simply stops appearing in the imperial record of foreign tributary states.
+The polity that had sent its tributary missions in the opening decade of the century simply stops appearing in the imperial record of foreign tributary states.

 For most of the popular literature on Butuan, the silence has been read as decline — the polity diminishing, fading, eventually being absorbed by Sulu or Maguindanao, or simply going quiet as the wider Philippine center of gravity shifted northward toward Manila Bay.
 The Spanish arrived five centuries later to find what was assumed to be a remnant of something that had once been greater.